DaveVoorhis/EnterpriseExemplar/docker/README.md

 That will launch the frontend in dev mode.
 It will provide the URL to browse the application.
 Then you can make changes to frontend source and they'll deploy and refresh the browser automatically.

-See below for additional environment options.
+See below for additional options.

 ## To build and launch the application and run integration tests...

 Navigate to the docker directory, then:

-- For most platforms:
 ```shell
 docker-compose -f docker-compose-integration-tests.yaml up
 ```